-Restitution and investigation/prosecution costs recovered by the MFCU are transmitted to the DSS, Division of Finance and Administrative Services (DFAS) for depositing and recording in the state's accounting system (SAM II).
+Restitution and investigation/prosecution costs recovered by the MFCU are transmitted to the DSS, Division of Finance and Administrative Services (DFAS) for depositing and recording in the state accounting system (SAM II).
 The DFAS deposits these monies to the General Revenue Fund, or Title XIX-Federal and Other Fund, even though the MFCU instructs the DSS to deposit the monies in the MO HealthNet Fraud Reimbursement and Fraud Prosecution Revolving Funds.
 According to DSS personnel, the monies are deposited in this manner because payments were originally made from these funds.

 The DSS should ensure monies recovered by the MFCU are deposited in the appropriate funds as prescribed by law.
+This condition was noted in our prior report and the DSS indicated it would work with the MFCU to implement the audit recommendation; however, corrective action has not yet been taken.

-WE RECOMMEND the DSS deposit and record monies received by the MFCU for restitution and investigation/prosecution costs reimbursements in accordance with state law.
+WE AGAIN RECOMMEND the DSS deposit and record monies received by the MFCU for restitution and investigation/prosecution costs reimbursements in accordance with state law.